College of Visual & Performing Arts

 - Other Offices and Departments

 The graphic design concentration encompasses the full scope of visual communication.
-Students learn how to create powerful visual images using a combination of illustration, typography and photography.
-This program will prepare you with problem-solving skills needed to succeed in this exciting profession.
+Students learn how to create powerful images using a combination of illustration, typography, photography, and digital manipulation.
+Graphic design students develop the software skills and problem-solving skills needed to succeed in this exciting profession.
+Alumni are performing creative roles at Apple, EA Sports, Volvo, and at independent design and advertising firms.

 Master of Fine Arts